Get all the latest bonuses

 The blacklist contains some of the world’s most recognisable casino brands including William Hill, 888 Holdings, Bwin, Bet-at-Home, Bet365, and 1xbet.
 The list also features Curacao-licensed Eatsleepbet.com, as well as Malta-licensed Kajot-casino.com and LVbet.

-Though only 10 casinos appear on the blacklist, the ministry has announced that 17 operators in total have been issued notices.
+Though only 10 casino sites appear on the Slovakian blacklist, the ministry has announced that 17 operators in total have been issued notices.
 Of the seven that do not appear, two have voluntarily withdrawn their websites, and the remaining five have just 10 days to cease their Slovakian operations.

-The Ministry of Finance are to ensure that Slovakian banks no longer process gambling related payments and have the authority to issue fines of over €500,000 to errant casino operators.
+The Ministry of Finance are to ensure that Slovakian banks no longer process gambling and casino related payments and have the authority to issue fines of over €500,000 to errant casino operators.

-The move caps a difficult period for the gambling industry in Slovakia that began last year when the government amended the country’s Gambling Act.
+The move caps a difficult period for the gambling and online casino industry in the Slovakian market that began last year when the government amended the country’s Gambling Act.
 Sports betting operators must now acquire local licences as well as pay a 27% GGR (Gross Gaming Revenue) tax.
 In addition, the government preserved the state monopoly of online casinos and poker which is run by TIPOS, the national lottery operator.

 Last December, Slovakian President Andrej Kiska signed a further amendment into the Gambling Act to create a register of welfare recipients and people diagnosed with problem gambling pathologies.
 Anyone on the register would be prohibited from gambling based upon an agenda of addiction prevention and responsible gambling.